firstmiddlelast/libresprite-extensions/README.md

 # libresprite-extensions
 Scripts that update an image.
+Download them using the Code / Download Zip.. button, put them in the LibreSprite scripts directory (Scripts/Open Folder in LibreSprite), and the select Scripts/Rescan scripts.

 **Warnings**

-- The changes can not be undone, you probably need to save your file before trying to use them.
+- The changes can not be undone, if you want to get back from a change you need to close and reopen your working file, so you probably should to save your file before trying to use the scripts.

 **TODO**